Fliplet/fliplet-cli/docs/Data-source-security.md

 ---
-Learn how to create your own custom rules for Data Source access.
+description: Learn how to create your own custom rules for Data Source access.
 ---

 # Securing your Data Sources